 What empaths and narcissists have in common

 In some of my previous articles, I said that narcissism is a defense mechanism that a person develops after going through a painful life experience such as being raised by neglectful parents.
-This defense mechanism helps the narcissist protect themselves from experiencing the same pain they the experienced earlier in life.
+This defense mechanism helps the narcissist protect themselves from experiencing the same pain they experienced earlier in life.
 To understand well how this works let me give an example.

 If a person was always rejected by his peers at school, he may grow up fearing rejection.
 To make sure that this experience won’t happen to him again, he may develop arrogance as a defense mechanism.
 By treating other people with arrogance and disrespect, he does not only feel superior to them but he also denies them the chance to reject him.
-In my article: are narcissists confident or insecure, I said that an arrogant person rejects people first before the reject him so that he won’t look bad in case they reject him first.
+In my article: are narcissists confident or insecure, I said that an arrogant person rejects people first before they reject him so that he won’t look bad in case they reject him first.

 So what about empaths

 Actually an empath can be someone who has gone through the same painful life experience earlier in life just like the narcissist.
 But instead of developing an unhealthy defense mechanism such as narcissism, they develop emotional sensitivity and high empathy.
-In others words, an empath can be someone who has a subconscious goal of preventing other people from going through the suffering they went through.
+In other words, an empath can be someone who has a subconscious goal of preventing other people from going through the suffering they went through.
 For example, if the empath lost their mother in childhood due to a certain disease, they may grow up with a passion of being a doctor so that they will save lives.
-However, this not the only reason why people become empaths.
+However, this is not the only reason why people become empaths.

 Having a sensitive nervous system can also make someone become an empath even if they never went through a painful life experience.
 According to Sheldon’s somatotype theory, people who have the ectomorph body type are usually highly sensitive.
 An ectomorph has a slim body, longer limbs, thin facial features such as thin eyebrows and they have a hard time gaining weight or muscles.
 People with this body type are usually highly sensitive compared to people of other body types.
 This high sensitivity makes them become empaths.